peiyan1234/LeetCode-CPP-efficient-solution/README.md

 #0018:
 Runtime: 0 ms, faster than 100.00% of C++ online submissions for Climbing Stairs.
 Memory Usage: 6.2 MB, less than 91.52% of C++ online submissions for Climbing Stairs.

+#0019:
+Runtime: 8 ms, faster than 98.56% of C++ online submissions for Remove Duplicates from Sorted List.
+Memory Usage: 12 MB, less than 90.70% of C++ online submissions for Remove Duplicates from Sorted List.